KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 2. Reserve a Descriptor Set Binding Slot - Modifies the value of the `VkPhysicalDeviceLimits::maxBoundDescriptorSets` property to return a value one less than the actual device's value to "reserve" a descriptor set binding slot for use by GPU validation.

-   This feature is likely only of interest to applications that dynamically adjust their descriptor set bindings to adjust for the limits of the device.
+   This option is likely only of interest to applications that dynamically adjust their descriptor set bindings to adjust for the limits of the device.

 ## Activating GPU-Assisted Validation

-GPU-Assisted Validation is disabled by default because the shader instrumentation may introduce significant shader performance degradation.
+GPU-Assisted Validation is disabled by default because the shader instrumentation may introduce significant shader performance degradation and additional resource consumption.
 GPU-Assisted Validation requires additional resources such as device memory and descriptors.
-It is better for the user to opt-in to this feature because of these requirements.
+It is desirable for the user to opt-in to this feature because of these requirements.
 In addition, there are several limitations that may adversely affect application behavior, as described later in this document.